 AddPeopleWriterclass.Use the

-@Autowiredannotation to automatically inject theJdbcTemplateinstance, which will be used to perform database operations for data writes.The sample code is as follows:
+@Autowiredannotation to automatically inject aJdbcTemplateinstance, which is used to execute database operations when writing data.Code:

 @Autowired private JdbcTemplate jdbcTemplate;In the

-@Override public void write(List<? extends People> items) throws Exception { // Drop the table that may already exist. jdbcTemplate.execute("DROP TABLE people"); // Create the table.
-String createTableSql = "CREATE TABLE people (name VARCHAR2(255), age INT)"; jdbcTemplate.execute(createTableSql); for (People item : items) { String sql = "INSERT INTO people (name, age) VALUES (?, ?) "; jdbcTemplate.update(sql, item.getName(), item.getAge()); } }
+@Override public void write(List<? extends People> items) throws Exception { // Drop the table if it exists jdbcTemplate.execute("DROP TABLE people"); // Create the table String createTableSql = "CREATE TABLE people (name VARCHAR2(255), age INT)"; jdbcTemplate.execute(createTableSql); for (People item : items) { String sql = "INSERT INTO people (name, age) VALUES (?, ?)"; jdbcTemplate.update(sql, item.getName(), item.getAge()); } }

-The BatchConfigTest.java file defines a class that uses JUnit for testing and is used to test the job configuration of Spring Batch.
+The BatchConfigTest.java file is a class that uses JUnit for testing, used to test the job configuration of Spring Batch.

 import org.junit.Assert; import org.junit.jupiter.api.Test; import org.junit.runner.RunWith; import org.springframework.batch.core.Job; import org.springframework.batch.core.JobExecution; import org.springframework.batch.core.JobParameters; import org.springframework.batch.core.JobParametersBuilder; import org.springframework.batch.core.launch.JobLauncher; import org.springframework.beans.factory.annotation.Autowired; import org.springframework.boot.test.context.SpringBootTest; import org.springframework.test.context.junit4.SpringRunner; import javax.batch.runtime.BatchStatus;Define the